DFHack/dfhack/README.rst

 Examples:
 ---------
 You want to keep max 7 kids (4 female, 3 male) and max 3 adults (2 female, 1 male) of the race alpaca.
 Once the kids grow up the oldest adults will get slaughtered.
 Excess kids will get slaughtered starting with the youngest to allow that the older ones grow into adults.
+Any unnamed cats will be slaughtered as soon as possible.
 ::

-     autobutcher target 4 3 2 1 ALPACA
+     autobutcher target 4 3 2 1 ALPACA BIRD_TURKEY
+     autobutcher target 0 0 0 0 CAT
-     autobutcher watch ALPACA
+     autobutcher watch ALPACA BIRD_TURKEY CAT
      autobutcher start